Army Sergeant Juan Arredondo

 Juan spent a year in rehabilitation, re-learning daily activities and using a prosthesis on his arm.
 As a result of his injuries, he was honorably discharged in 2006, after seven years of service.

 Juan believes living in a specially adapted custom Homes For Our Troops home will help him pursue his plans.
-In his previous non-adapted home, he could not utilize his wheelchair in his previous home to ease the stress on his badly injured legs because it was not adapted.
-Juan says a single-level HFOT home with wide doorways and an open floor plan allows him to use his wheelchair, which will be beneficial as he ages and needs to use his wheelchair more often.
+In his previous non-adapted home, he could not utilize his wheelchair to ease the stress on his injured legs.
+His single-level HFOT home with wide doorways and an open floor plan allows him to use his wheelchair, which will be beneficial as he ages.

-Originally from California, Juan is chose to build his home in Texas to be close to healthcare and family.
-He also likes that the community is patriotic and supportive of Veterans.
+Originally from California, Juan chose to build his home in Texas to be close to healthcare and family.
+He also appreciates that the community is patriotic and supportive of Veterans.

 Juan says the donated home brings financial stability and peace of mind.
 “I have moved all over the world and the United States, never really having a place to call home.
 I could not say ‘thank you’ enough times to HFOT’s donors and supporters,” he says.